ethersphere/swap-swear-and-swindle/README.md

 ## Courtroom structure

-The courtroom suite includes an abstract generic [SwearGame contract](#sweargame-contract) , a specific [trial rules contract](#trial-rules-contract) , a specific [witnesses](#witness-contract) contracts and a specific [registrar](#trial-registrar).
+The courtroom suite includes an abstract generic [Swear contract](#swear-contract) , a specific [trial rules contract](#trial-rules-contract) , a specific [witnesses](#witness-contract) contracts and a specific [registrar](#trial-registrar).

-### SwearGame contract
+### Swear contract

 This is the main general swear contract which conducts the trial.

 It calls the specific [trial rules contract](#trial-rules-contract) to get the [witnesses](#witness-contract),get the trial statuses and transitions and to check for expiry time for a specific case and trial status.

-It calls the specific game witnesses contracts to testimony and validates for a submitted evidence.
+It calls the specific game witness contracts to give testimony which they do based on validating evidence previously submitted to them.

-The SwearGame contract is aligned with the ABIs defined at [SwearGameAbstract](contracts/abstracts/courtroomAbstract.sol).
+The Swear contract is aligned with the ABIs defined at [SwearAbstract](contracts/abstracts/courtroomAbstract.sol).

 ### Witness contract